-The short answer, is probably “no”.
-There seem to be a lot of popular misconceptions about annulments.
-In particular, some believe that annulment is simply a convenient alternative to divorce and preferably a low-cost one.
-This is simply not the case.
+Can someone get an annulment in Minnesota?
+The short answer is probably “no”.
+Unfortunately, there are many popular misconceptions about annulments.
+In particular, some believe that annulment is simply a convenient, low-cost alternative to divorce.
+In reality, this is simply not the case.

-The reality is, in Minnesota there are only a few narrow circumstances in which you may be entitled to an annulment.
-In Minnesota, there are two types of situation in which an annulment may apply.
-There are “void” marriages and “voidable” marriages.
+The reality is, in Minnesota there are only a few narrow circumstances for an annulment.
+There are two types of situation in which an annulment may apply.
+They are “void” marriages and “voidable” marriages.

 Void vs. Voidable Marriages

 Void marriages refer to marriages that were never and can never be valid as a matter of law.
-These fall into three types:
+These fall into two types: